github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

    > Enter passphrase (empty for no passphrase): [Type a passphrase]
    > Enter same passphrase again: [Type passphrase again]
    ```
-7. Add the SSH key to your account on {% data variables.product.prodname_dotcom %}.
+7. Add the SSH public key to your account on {% data variables.product.prodname_dotcom %}.
 For more information, see "[AUTOTITLE](/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)."